-[in] iInfoCmd Information to be retrieved as defined in TL INFO CMD . [out] piType Data type of the pBuffer content as defined in the TL INFO CMD and INFO DATATYPE.
+[in] iInfoCmd Information to be retrieved as defined in TL INFO CMD.

-GEN CAM emva

-Version 1.4 GenTL Standard
+TL INFO CMD and INFO DATATYPE.

 [in,out] pBuffer Pointer to a user allocated buffer to receive the requested information.
 If this parameter is NULL, piSize will contain the minimal size of pBuffer in bytes.
-If the iType is a string the size includes the terminating 0.
+If the iType is a string the in: size of the provided pBuffer in bytes out: number of bytes filled by the function